MartinHaeusler/chronos/README.md

 The project is currently a one-man show, as it is a major part of my on-going PhD thesis.

 ### What about licencing?
-All Chronos components are licensed under the aGPLv3 license, unless noted otherwise.
-All source code is provided in this GitHub repository.
+The Chronos Project is based on a dual-license.
+For academic and open-source projects, the general license is the aGPLv3 license, unless noted otherwise.
+Commercial licenses are also available on demand.